OpenModelica/OpenModelica/README-BUILD-RELEASE.txt

 06. Open the trunk/Compiler/VC7/omc/omc.snl

 07. DO NOT build the omc project!
+    Select all files in the Setup project and in the property window change Vital to false to prevent re-installation if any of the files are replaced!

 08. Open Setup, go to a file, right click on it and say->Properties Window Then, click on Setup and in the Properties change: